appstack-tech/appstack-flutter-sdk/sample_app/README.md

 - Configure the Appstack SDK on app startup
 - Enable Apple Search Ads attribution (iOS only)
+- Retrieve and display the Appstack ID
+- Refresh the Appstack ID on demand
 - Track various event types:
   - Sign Up
   - Login